TL;DR

 3. Scalability

 GitHub Actions provides unlimited ephemeral compute.
 Need to update 100 repos?
 Dispatch 100 workflows.
-Your PC or Mac’s CPU stays idle.
+Your Mac’s CPU stays idle.

 4. Auditability

 Every action is logged to git-steer-state/state/audit.jsonl.
 Git provides history.
+The dashboard provides visibility.
 You have a complete record of every operation, who triggered it, and what changed.

 5. Simplicity